OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/groups/Create_Groups.md

 You can optionally provide your group with further details.
 It will appear on your overview page when starting your group.

-!!! check
+!!! tip

     As the description can also be displayed as a column in the overview of the groups it is recommended to use only short descriptions.
-Longer texts should rather be provided via the [Group tool](Using_Group_Tools.en.md) "Information to members".
+Longer texts should rather be provided via the Group tool "Information to members".

 ### Number of Participants